 - a compromised immune system due to illnesses like HIV or AIDS

-- chemotherapy drugs
+- current or recent chemotherapy

-A throbbing and constant pain in the anal area is probably one of the most common and immediately noticeable symptoms of a rectal or anal abscess.
+A throbbing and constant pain in the anal area is probably one of the most common and immediately noticeable symptoms of anal abscess.
 The pain is usually accompanied by swelling in the anal area and greater pain during bowel movements.

 In toddlers, however, there typically aren’t many symptoms other than signs of discomfort or pain, which may cause a child to become irritable.
 A lump or nodule may also be visible or felt around the anal area.

-After surgery is performed, warm (not hot) baths are recommended.
-Sitting in warm water will help reduce swelling and aid in any additional drainage the abscess may need.
+Once your surgery is done, it’s recommended that you take warm (not hot) baths.
+Sitting in warm water will help reduce swelling and allow for any more drainage the abscess may need.

 Your doctor may also prescribe antibiotics if you have a compromised immune system or if the infection has spread.